Mr-Smyth/circles/docs/Testing.md

 * :clipboard: RESULT:
     * The form did not submit, and an indicator from the HTML Validation displayed to indicate the issue.

-*In all cases the pages styling rendered as expected on both mobile, tablet and desktop.*
+*In all cases the styling of the page rendered as expected on both mobile, tablet and desktop.*

 </details>